 3. Landguard Holiday Park, Shanklin, Isle of Wight

 Landguard Holiday Park near Shanklin gets similar Trip Advisor ratings to Lower Hyde and Thorness Bay sites, scoring 4 out of 5.
-However, it gets a very slightly lower score on Google Reviews.
+However, it gets a very slightly lower score on Google Reviews, giving us an average of 81%.

 Landguard is located near to the busy holiday towns of Shanklin and Sandown.
-It's a great location for children with families as there are several attractions nearby (Wildheart Animal Sanctuary, Dinosaur Isle, Sandham Gardens) as well as beaches with good facilities.
+It's a great location for children with families as there are several attractions nearby (Wildheart Animal Sanctuary, Dinosaur Isle, Sandham Gardens etc.) as well as beaches with good facilities.

 However, it isn't a quiet area - the seafronts are more classic seaside resort rather than quiet secluded bays.